Chapters

 9. Click Save.

-10. Apply it to the employee's settings by going to Employee details, Employee list, select the employee and then click on Employee payments.
+10. Apply it to the employee's settings by going to People > select the employee and then click on Payments.

 11. Scroll down to Special leave and tick on Partner's leave.